Lesson Flow

 4. Ethics-risk scan

-• Evaluate authorship clarity, disclosure statements, and data-governance assumptions.
+• Evaluate authorship clarity, disclosure statements, data-governance assumptions, and consent coverage.

 5. Actionable response package